deparr/infinitime-apps/README.md

 # InfiniTime Apps

-A collection of applications written for [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime), intended to be used on a [PineTime](https://pine64.org/pinetime) (or with [InfiniSim](https://github.com/InfiniTimeOrg/InfiniSim)).
+A (small) collection of applications written for [InfiniTime](https://github.com/InfiniTimeOrg/InfiniTime), intended to be used on a [PineTime](https://pine64.org/pinetime) (or with [InfiniSim](https://github.com/InfiniTimeOrg/InfiniSim)).

 InfiniTime version: 0.10.0